 What is Galvanized Steel?

 Galvanized steel is carbon steel coated with zinc to protect against corrosion.
-It is widely used in structural applications, including solar mounting systems.
+It is widely used in structural applications due to its high strength, durability, and cost efficiency—especially in large-scale solar mounting systems.

 Key benefits: